Pussy: Weakness

-Word-play between meanings
+Wordplay between meanings

 Pussy is one of a large number of English words that has both erotic and non-erotic meanings.
 Such double entendres have long been used in the creation of sexual humor.
 This double meaning of "pussy" has been used for over a hundred years by performers, including the late-19th-century vaudeville act the Barrison Sisters, who performed the notorious routine "Do You Want To See My Pussy?" in which they raised their skirts to reveal live kittens.

 In the British comedy Are You Being Served? the character Mrs. Slocombe often expressed concern for the welfare of her pussy.
 The double entendre made every reference to her cat seem to be a salacious and therefore humorous reference to her vulva.

 In the 2002 film 8 Mile, a rapper insults his rivals by including the line, "How can six dicks be pussies?"
 The line relies on double meanings of both dick (either "contemptible person" or "male genitalia") and pussy ("weak" or "female genitalia").
 Such word play presents a challenge for translators of the film.

-Pussy Riot is a Russian radical feminist punk rock collective that stages illegal events in Moscow protesting President Vladimir Putin and the status of women in Russian society.
+Pussy Riot is a Russian radical feminist punk rock collective that stages illegal events in Moscow protesting against President Vladimir Putin and the status of women in Russian society.
 Band member "Kot" says that she knows how the word is used in English, and that it is also used in Russian as term of endearment for little girls.
 These various meanings create a tension with the word "riot", which the group likes.

 In 2017 Planned Parenthood released a series of short videos on YouTube about female sexual health, with the overall title "How to take care of your pussy".
 Instead of the word "pussy" being shown or spoken, a cat appears instead.
 The visuals consist mainly of cats, playing on the popularity of cat videos, with a voiceover by Sasheer Zamata.
-Refinery29 called it "a pretty genius metaphor" and Metro said: "If there are two things left in this world that are inherently wonderful, it’s cats and vaginas.
-Don’t argue.
-It’s true.[...]
+Refinery29 called it "a pretty genius metaphor" and Metro said: "If there are two things left in this world that are inherently wonderful, it's cats and vaginas.
+Don't argue.
+It's true.[...]
 It makes sense, then, that Planned Parenthood has decided to combine the two to create a truly splendid video series."
 The series has been shortlisted for a Shorty Award.